 Not only is this Lavazza’s best decaf option, but it’s one of the best decaf options on the market, period.

 This is a great and cute pick and very Italian.
 Lavazza Crema e Gusto ground coffee is their tin can output and meant to be used with a Moka pot — the perfect Italian coffee for the perfect Italian maker.

 This coffee is less defined than the others, more diner style.
 It has a spicy and earthy aromatic with hidden notes, but mostly, it just tastes like coffee.

 Buying within a brand can be simple because you just need to pinpoint what you like, and Lavazza makes it easy to do so.
-As they are known for their espresso, you really can’t go wrong with either the Super Crema or the Gran Crema.
+As they are known for their espresso, you really can’t go wrong with either the Super Crema or the Gran Espresso.

 The way you shop for coffee depends on the type of coffee drinker you are.
-If you only drink espresso, you’ll be fine with the Gran Crema.
+If you only drink espresso, you’ll be fine with the Gran Espresso.
 If you want to switch it up without changing beans, then we recommend the Super Crema, as it works equally well in drip and espresso machines.